ignacioalbornoz/ignacioalbornoz/README.md

 - Hello, and welcome to my GitHub profile!
 My name is Ignacio Albornoz.

-- Currently, I am pursuing a Bachelor's degree in Computer Science, where I am also learning and expanding my knowledge in software development and data science.
+- Currently, i am learning and expanding my knowledge in software development and data science.

 - I am always open to new ideas and opportunities to collaborate with other passionate developers.
 If you're interested in discussing potential projects or just want to say hello, feel free to reach out to me at <a href="mailto:ignacioalbornoz001@gmail.com">ignacioalbornoz001@gmail.com</a>